Pritpatel0712/Olist_Ecommerce_Data_Analysis/README.md

-# 🛒 Brazilian E-Commerce Analysis — Olist Dataset
+# 🛒 E-Commerce Analysis — Olist Dataset

 ## 📌 Project Overview
 This is an end-to-end data analysis project based on the **Olist Brazilian E-Commerce Dataset**.
 The project covers the complete data analyst workflow — from raw data to business insights — using Python, SQL Server, and Power BI.